NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 face it head-on.
 Both of these tools can work with a subset of the data.
 Manual inspection can be used to delete the low-quality inputs.

-Consider experimenting with the ``--median_filter`` option in ``voxblox_mesh`` (:numref:`voxblox_mesh`).
+Consider experimenting with the ``--median_filter``, ``--max_ray_length``, and ``--distance_weight`` options in ``voxblox_mesh`` (:numref:`voxblox_mesh`).

-Some experimentation can be done with two ways of creating the textures given by the ``texrecon`` option ``--texture_alg`` (:numref:`texrecon`).
+Some experimentation can be done with the two ways of creating textures given by the ``texrecon`` option ``--texture_alg`` (:numref:`texrecon`).
 The default method, named "center", uses the most central area of each image, so, if there are any seams when the the camera is panning, they will be when transitioning from a surface portion using one image to a different one.
 The other approach, called "area", tries for every small surface portion to find the camera whose direction is more aligned with the surface normal.
 This may give better results when imaging a round object from many perspectives.

 In either case, seams are a symptom of registration having failed.
 It is likely because not all images seeing the same surface have been tied together.
-Or, perhaps the intrinsics of the sensor were inaccurate.
+Or, perhaps the intrinsics of the sensors were inaccurate.

 .. _sfm_iss_sample_rig_config: